-It is preferred that a team have a minimum of two-three members to efficiently divide the workload, with a max of six members per team.
+It is preferred, but not required, that a team have a minimum of two-three members to efficiently divide the workload, with a max of six members per team.
 Successful teams usually include a variety of expertise: finance, marketing, engineering, software, legal, or other specialty.